Want to troubleshoot a sewing machine skipping stitches? Here are some easy tips for getting back on track.

 A stitch in time saves nine, But a stitch out of line is a waste of time.

+Having a checklist to troubleshoot when your sewing machine skipping stitches is a wonderful resource to fall back on.
 It’s the next best thing to a machine mechanic in your own home.

 What should you look for first?

 When troubleshooting your sewing machine skipping stitches, you should check your needles, thread, tension, foot and the actual machine.

 TIP #1 – Check your needle.
 If they are bent, blunt or broken you may have found the cause of the problem.
 Even if it looks ok, try replacing the needle in case the damage is not easily visible.

 TIP #2 – Check you inserted the needle correctly.
 The flat side should be set at the back.